LOOSE-LIPS/loose-lips-2.0/src/routes/blog/arad-radiance-haze/index.md

 author: 100
 banner:
   - imported/arad-radiance-haze/image1139.jpeg
-description: >-
-  VOITAX &middot; VOI 020 Arad | Radiance Haze (Snippets) Dara Smith, one half of the successful duo Lakker, continues to reinvent himself through his solo moniker ARAD. &nbsp;ARAD is not only an exploration of new sounds, but also an exploration of persona: physically and virtually.
-Through ARAD, Smith is allowing his many-tendriled mind to investigate [...]Read More...
+description: "VOITAX · VOI 020 Arad | Radiance Haze (Snippets) Dara Smith, one half of the successful duo Lakker, continues to reinvent himself through his solo moniker ARAD. \_ARAD is not only an exploration of new sounds, but also an exploration of persona: physically and virtually.
+Through ARAD, Smith is allowing his many-tendriled mind to investigate [...]Read More..."
 published: true
 tags: release-review
 featured: false